Hayashibara Museum of Art

 Note:Open on public holiday Monday but closed on the following day.
 Closed during the New Year holidays and in between exhibitions.

 Adults ¥500; High School Students ¥300; Junior High School Students and Under, Persons with Disability Certificates + Companion free.
 Special Exhibition Fees may be charged separately.

 Address: 2-7-15 Marunouchi, Kita-ku, Okayama-shi, Okayama 700-0823

 Phone: 086-223-1733 Fax: 086-226-3089

-6 minute walk from Kencho-dori Station on the Okayama Denki Kido line; From JR Okayama Station, take the Okaden Bus towards Okaden-Takaya or Uno Bus towards Seto Station or Shinogoze and get off at Kencho-mae and the venue is 4 minute walk from there.
+6 minute walk from Kencho-dori Station on the Okayama Electric Tramway; From JR Okayama Station, take the Okaden Bus towards Okaden-Takaya or Uno Bus towards Seto Station or Shinogoze and get off at Kencho-mae.
+The venue is 4 minute walk from there.